Dirty Queer Magazine is a curated photography, art and culture magazine, published in Australia for a queer audience.

 Dirty Queer is designed for coffee table, or bedside cabinet, reading.
 We’re focused primarily on visual arts.

-We come out only twice a year, so we’re not a news magazine.
+We usually come out just once or twice a year, so we’re not a news magazine.

 We have a broad queer audience.
 We’re inclusive, including of trans, intersex and bisexual people.
 While we welcome content that’s designed for just gay men or lesbians, for example, content should always be respectful and considerate of others.